Designing-Hope/designing-hope.github.io/content/chapter-01.md

 #### Every designer contends with a certain restlessness.
 Something beckons from within, whispering that the world around us could be better.
 It’s a type of idealism that feels attainable.
 And so, as designers, this restlessness fuels us to take a closer look and ask, “Is a better way possible?”

-This question can feel rhetorical, but we usually have an internal answer—something that sounds something like, “There’s got to be a better way to do this.”
+<span class="firstcharacter">T</span>his question can feel rhetorical, but we usually have an internal answer—something that sounds something like, “There’s got to be a better way to do this.”
 And there’s a confidence in this refrain.
 Rather than pure perfectionism, it’s the drive to keep improving.
 No one with a designer’s intent sets out to make something more difficult, complex, or convoluted, though these attributes can become unintended byproducts when pursuing improvement.

 We must learn to channel this restlessness into betterment because it is also true that constant critique and analysis can become fertile ground for cynicism.
 This drive for better is beautiful.
 It can lead to innovation and reinvention.
 When we lean in a little closer, we realize this drive is hope.